-Lucifer had a fair share of these moments.
-Like when the universe the title character created is mutated and his creations forced to disobey his one rule (don't worship anything).
+- Lucifer has a fair share of these moments, like when the universe the title character created is mutated and his creations forced to disobey his one rule (don't worship anything).

-This troper shed a tear at God's last words to his proud, difficult, stubborn son, expressing his respect for Lucifer's most defining characteristics.
-"Then fly far and straight my son, stop for nothing."
+- God's last words to his proud, difficult, stubborn son, expressing his respect for Lucifer's most defining characteristics.
+"Then go well, Samael, my son.
+Go far.
+Stop for nothing."

 - He already knows.
 He has always known.

 - The sheer momentous significance of this one scene is quite moving, in an "Oh crap, the universe is breaking" way as well as in a "We knew he was the one with a backbone" way: